 Visiting the fair city of Perth?
 Take a look at Perth City Tours, who provide everything from guided history walks to river kayak tours and wildlife safaris.
-Or if you find yourself in Glasgow, make the most of the city’s famous cultural side on a tour of Glasgow’s Music Mile.
+If you find yourself in the west, Glasgow walking tours make the most of the city’s famous cultural side, as well as a tour exploring Glasgow’s Music Mile.

 Showstopping sights are round every corner in Edinburgh, but there’s nothing like having an experienced tour guide to reveal local tales and secrets.
-An Edinburgh Castle and city tour will definitely give you something to write home about.
+Edinburgh’s walking tours are exciting and varied, and include Edinburgh Castle and city tour which will definitely give you something to write home about.
 Similarly, you could explore Dundee with Dundee City Walking Tours and in Aberdeen, you’ll learn more about the city on a free walking tour.

 Find out more with these 9 city tour ideas.

-If it’s fresh air you seek, then what could be better than a walking tour?
-This is a particularly good way to get about in the city, stopping at key points of interest along the way.
-Rambles in the Scottish countryside are also brilliant fun with dedicated tour companies who can bring the landscape to life.
+If it’s fresh air you seek, then what could be better than a walking holiday in Scotland?
+This is a particularly good way to explore Scotland’s stunning sights and ticking off famous landmarks along the way.
+Rambles in the Scottish countryside are brilliant fun with dedicated tour companies who can bring the landscape to life.

-For example, make the most of your journey to Loch Ness with a Loch Ness 360 walking tour.
+For example, make the most of your journey to Loch Ness with a 360 Loch Ness tour.
 More than just a walking holiday, you’ll be provided with a personalised itinerary, fantastic accommodation options and baggage transfer.

 Travelling to Speyside?
 Consider exploring the Speyside Way or Moray Coast Trail with a local tour guide before relaxing back at your accommodation with a whisky.

-Find out more about walking holidays in Scotland.
+Find out more about some of the best Highland tours in Scotland.